 If you’re using an auger to dig fence post holes, then larger rocks can present a serious challenge.
 Smaller rocks are not an issue, as they’ll be picked up by the auger’s flutes, but larger ones can stop the auger right in its tracks.

 When this happens, it pays to have a couple of hand-digging tools on hand.
 A spade, shovel, and heavy-duty digging/tamping bar will allow you to dig, pry or break up any large obstacles in your path.
+This will make the whole digging process much faster.

 Let’s take a closer look at the process of how to dig fence post holes in rocky ground, so you’ll be able to tackle even the toughest soil out there.